Keto Tacos with Cheese Taco Shells

-- On a baking sheet lined with parchment paper or a silicone mat place 2-3oz piles of cheese 2 inches apart.
+- On a baking sheet lined with parchment paper or a silicone mat place 1/4 cup piles of cheese 2 inches apart.
 Press the cheese down lightly so it makes one layer.

 - Place baking sheet in the oven and bake for 5-7 minutes or until the edges of the cheese are brown.

-- Let the cheese cool for 2-3 minutes then lift it up and place it over the handle of a spoon or other utensil that is balanced on two cups.
+- Let the cheese cool for 1-2 minutes until it is firm enough to lift but still bendable.
+Lift the cheese up and place it over the handle of a spoon or other utensil that is balanced on two cups.

 - Let cheese cool completely then remove.

-- While you continue to bake your cheese taco shells place the ground beef and ground chorizo in a skillet over medium high heat cooking until it is completely cooked through.
+- While you continue to bake your cheese taco shells place the ground beef in a skillet over medium high heat cooking until it is completely cooked through.

-- Drain the grease from the meat and then add the can of RO*TEL and half of a packet of taco seasoning.
+- Drain the grease from the meat and then add the homemade taco seasoning.
+Pour water into skillet and stir everything around mixing it together.

-- Simmer for 5 minutes then salt to taste.
+- Simmer for 5 minutes or until liquid has cooked away.

 - Add meat to taco shells and top with your favorite taco toppings.